Fundamental stellar parameters of benchmark stars from CHARA interferometry -- III. Giant and subgiant stars: Results and discussion

-The remaining difference between our final adopted angular diameters and the literature values for these targets is due to the updated limb-darkening treatment.
+The remaining difference between our final adopted angular diameters and the literature values for these targets is attributed to the updated limb-darkening treatment.
 The previous PAVO studies fitted the data using a linear limb-darkening model, with coefficients calculated from 1D ATLAS model atmospheres by \citet{claret11}.
-A single coefficient for $R$-band was used across all wavelength channels.
-As discussed in detail by Karovicova et al. (2021, accepted in A\&A), the combined effect of this was that the adopted coefficients implied stronger limb darkening than justified by the model atmospheres.
-As a consequence, the previous angular diameters are too large and on average our final adopted angular diameters are 1.5\% smaller.
+A single coefficient for the $R$-band was used across all wavelength channels.
+As discussed in detail by \citet{karovicova21}, the combined effect of this was that the adopted coefficients implied stronger limb-darkening than justified by the model atmospheres.
+As a consequence, the previous angular diameters were too large and, on average, our final adopted angular diameters are 1.5\% smaller.